nilern/masp/doc/spec.md

 list with `formal` and the dynamic environment with `eformal`, extending the static environment.
 The `body` forms are then evaluated in this extended environment as if by `@begin`.

-The `self` operand of `@op*` can be used to create a binding for the operative itself within its body.
-This is convenient for direct recursion.
-The pattern is saved into closures of the operand expression which is also useful for debugging.

 #### Derivation